zhongxingdou/mayjs/readme.md

     if(poly2 == poly){
-        console.info("poly2 and poly were one and the same bird.");
+        console.info("poly2 and poly are the same bird.");
     }

     var Human = $class({